Ramy-Nour/Uptown-FS/README.md

   - Client: App now passes blocked_until/available through unitInfo and computes unitBlocked to drive field-level locks.
 - [2025-10-23 10:25] Full Override Workflow (Consultant → SM → FM → TM) with notifications and audit:
   - Client: Consultant can request override when Evaluation is REJECT on Deal Detail; the panel shows the workflow stages and provides role-based actions for SM, FM, and TM (Approve/Reject) with optional notes.
+  - Client: Added a visual timeline (sample circles) with dimmed pending stages and orange line/circle for approved stages.
+Stages show timestamps when completed.
   - API: Notifications added for each decision stage:
     - SM Approve → notify consultant “override_sm_approved”; SM Reject → “override_sm_rejected”.
     - FM Approve → “override_fm_approved”; FM Reject → “override_fm_rejected”.
     - TM Approve → “override_approved”; TM Reject → “override_rejected” (includes role in message).
   - API: All actions write structured entries to deal_history with timestamps and user roles.
 Rejections clear needs_override and return the decision to consultant with audit trail.
   - Client: Approvals page remains focused on deal approvals; override is handled in Deal Detail with role-specific buttons.
+- [2025-10-23 10:35] Unit Block button activation policy:
+  - Client: Consultant can request a unit block only when the plan is accepted by the automated system (NPV evaluation PASS) or when an override is approved (Top Management approval present).
+The button is disabled otherwise with a tooltip explaining the condition.
+  - Client: Create Deal page also disables the “Request Unit Block” button until the plan evaluation is ACCEPT.
 - [2025-10-21 07:20] Standard Pricing approval — propagate to unit:
   - API: On approving a Standard Pricing record, the server now propagates the approved price (and area when valid) to the related unit (units.base_price and optionally units.area), and logs a 'propagate' entry in standard_pricing_history.
 This mirrors the unit-model pricing propagation pattern and ensures approved standards immediately reflect on the unit.
 - [2025-10-21 07:05] Top-Management approvals for Standard Pricing: